 He grabbed both my wrists, grasping them tightly in one hand.
 Then he forced my arms above my head, using the full weight of his body to press me against the courtyard wall.
 He began to maul my face and neck, and when I tried to turn my head away, he caught my hair with his other hand to hold me still.

 A deep, wrenching circle of pain tore around my forearm as my silver bangle ground into soft flesh.

 I opened my mouth to say the first words I had in months, and he rammed his tongue in.
 He tasted of cheap lager and something intensely sweet.

 After he let me go I didn’t run.

 But I did walk very fast.

 Sasha Saben Callaghan is part of the New Voices Workshop.
-She was mentored by Tommi Sopenperä, NVW Editor, and Sonali Misra, Co-founder and Head of Fiction at The Selkie.
-A special thanks to Kat Herron, Fiction Editor, and Jack Ferguson, Fiction Editor, for their initial inputs in this piece.
+She was mentored by Tommi Sopenperä, NVW Editor, and Sonali Misra, Co-founder at The Selkie.
+A special thanks to Contributing Editors, Kat Herron and Jack Ferguson, for their initial inputs in this piece.